Europe heat wave sparks massive wildfire in Spain, record temperatures in France | DW | 27.06.2019

 France on 'red alert'

-On Thursday, France's weather service, Meteo France, said it recorded the country's highest-ever temperature for the month of June, at 42 degrees Celsius (107.6 Fahrenheit) in Saint-Julien-de-Peyrolas, a village in the Rhone Valley in the country's southeast.

-Meteo France said temperatures in the region could reach between 42 and 45 degrees Celsius tomorrow.
-Parts of Spain and Italy are also expected to top 40 degrees.

-France's weather service said Thursday four administrative regions in the country's south had been placed on red alert, schools would be closed and outdoor sports and festivals would be postponed.
+France's weather service said Thursday four administrative regions in the country's south had been placed on red alert, with outdoor sports events and festivals to be postponed.
+Parents would be allowed to keep their children home from school.

 The red alert is the first issued by French authorities for a dangerous heat wave, affecting the cities of Marseille, Nimes, Montpellier and Avignon.